 Panel tech recommendation for a monitor for photo editing: Mainstream TN monitor color functions are limited.
 Look for a premium IPS or AMVA panel.
 Keep in mind that most pros prefer IPS.

 Monitor screen surfaces are either matte or glossy.
 Glossy surfaces deliver crisp, vibrant images.
 Saturated colors and deep dark tones make glossy screens great for gaming and watching movies.
-Glossy screens are not great for photo editing, beacause they're reflective.
-Especially in lighted areas, where they produce mirror-like reflections of anything in front of the display.
+Glossy screens are not great for photo editing because they’re reflective.
+They perform especially poorly in lighted areas where they produce mirror-like reflections of anything in front of the display.

 Matte screens prevent reflection.
 This makes them the obvious choice for photo editing.
 Pros also find they’re the best for accurate color calibration.
 You can see a matte display in a bright room much easier than you can see a glossy display in the same room.
 If you plan on using the display in a bright room, you should get a monitor with a matte screen.